 TANYA POLLARD is Professor of English at Brooklyn College and the CUNY Graduate Center.
-Her books include Greek Tragic Women on Shakespearean Stages (2017), Drugs and Theater in Early Modern England (2005), and Shakespeare’s Theater: A Sourcebook (2003), as well as three co-edited collections of essays, on Greek texts in early modern England, and on early modern ideas about the emotional effects of plays and poems.
+Her books include Greek Tragic Women on Shakespearean Stages (2017), Drugs and Theater in Early Modern England (2005), and Shakespeare’s Theater: A Sourcebook (2003); with Tania Demetriou she is co-editor of Homer and Greek Tragedy on early Modern England’s Theaters (2017) and Milton, Drama, and Greek Texts (2016), and with Katharine Craik she is co-editor of Shakespearean Sensations: Experiencing Literature in Early Modern England (2013).
 A former Rhodes Scholar, she has received fellowships from the NEH, Whiting, and Mellon foundations, and the Warburg Institute.
-She is currently co-editing an anthology of theories of tragedy from Plato to the modern day, and editing Ben Jonson’s play The Alchemist.

 ALISA SOLOMON is a teacher, writer and dramaturg living in New York City.
 She directs the Arts and Culture concentration in the MA program at Columbia University’s Graduate School of Journalism.
 Her criticism, essays and political reporting have appeared in a wide range of magazines and newspapers, including the New York Times, Nation, Forward, Theater, and Village Voice (where she was on the staff for 21 years).
 Her book, Re-Dressing the Canon: Essays on Theater and Gender (Routledge, 1997) won the George Jean Nathan Award for Dramatic Criticism.
 She is the co-editor (with Tony Kushner) of the anthology Wrestling with Zion: Progressive Jewish-American Responses to the Israeli-Palestinian Conflict (Grove, 2003).
 Her latest book is Wonder of Wonders: A Cultural History of Fiddler on the Roof from Metropolitan Books (Holt).
 Photo by David M. Barreda.